vmarcoo/cpp-exercises/README.md

 # C++ Exercises

 These are some c++ exercises for the Algorithms and Programming subject at my Bachelor in Computer Science program.
+They are console applications made with Code::Blocks IDE.
 The goal here is to solve 11 problems using only mathematical expressions to manipulate the values.
 All specifications will be written down here:

 1) Create a program that prompts the user to enter their name and displays the message "Hello" followed by the name entered by the user.